PHofmannn/Online-Review/README.md

 ![Review Lengths](./3%20Data%20Analysis/ViolinPlot.png)

-# 📈 Model Building and Class Imbalance Handling
+#  🤖 Model Building

+This section presents the findings related to the model building steps, moreover it presente the SHAP plot, to evalute features of  **hedonic** and **utilitarian** product reviews.

+##  Handling Class Imbalance

-Given the imbalance between review types (hedonic vs. utilitarian), **SMOTE (Synthetic Minority Over-sampling Technique)** was applied to balance the dataset.
-After applying SMOTE, hyperparameter tuning was conducted to build an optimal model that yielded the best performance for both product types.
+Given the imbalance between review types (hedonic vs. utilitarian), **SMOTE (Synthetic Minority Over-sampling Technique)** was applied to balance the dataset before model deployment.
+After applying SMOTE, two approaches were used: Logistic Regression and XGBoost.
+Hyperparameter tuning was conducted to build an optimal model that yielded the best performance for both product types.

 - **SMOTE**: This technique oversamples the minority class (utilitarian products) to mitigate the imbalance and improve model learning.
 - **Hyperparameter Tuning**: The model parameters were fine-tuned using Bayesian Optimization to maximize the performance for both product types.

-# Model Interpretation with SHAP Values
+##  SHAP value analysis

 To interpret the model's predictions, **SHAP values** were employed.
 SHAP values provide insights into how different features influence the model's predictions for both hedonic and utilitarian products.